kaoc/kaoc.github.io/index.md

 <br/>
  <a href="https://www.colorkerala.org/about-kaoc-history/" > read more </a>
 <br/> <br/> <br/>
-	<a href="https://www.colorkerala.org/ec2018/"> click here to view upcoming events and dates (including tentative) </a>
+	<a href="https://www.colorkerala.org/upcoming-events/"> click here to view all events and dates (including tentative) </a>
 </font>

 	</td></tr></table>